 Rosalind Krauss, “The Originality of the Avant-Garde and Other Modernist Myths” (United States)

-Griselda Pollock, “Differencing the Canon: Feminist Desire and the Writing of Art’s Histories” (United Kingdom)
+Griselda Pollock, “Differencing the Canon” (United Kingdom)

 Terry Eagleton, “The Ideology of the Aesthetic” (United Kingdom)